fahmyboy/Brain-Dump/backlog.md

     ## COMMANDS
         [DONE] Allow user to clear dumps by typing 'let it go' in input box
     ## USER EXPERIENCE
-        [] *FEATURE* instructions should change as user is typing [] make backlog link more visible
+        [wip] Add turd icon for each unclassified turd [] *FEATURE* instructions should change as user is typing [] make backlog link more visible
         [] *FEATURE* ask questions based on time of Day